José Urquidy: 2024

 Urquidy began the 2024 campaign on the injured list as the result of a right forearm strain.
 On June 5, 2024, it was announced that he would undergo season–ending elbow surgery.
 On November 4, 2024, Urquidy was removed from the 40–man roster to be sent outright to the Triple–A Sugar Land Space Cowboys, but he rejected the assignment and elected free agency.

 Detroit Tigers

 On March 8, 2025, Urquidy signed a one-year, $1 million contract with the Detroit Tigers.
 He was subsequently placed on the 60-day injured list as he continued to recover from Tommy John surgery.
 Urquidy was activated for his season and team debut on September 12.
 Urquidy was designated for assignment on September 18 but accepted a minor league option the next day.
 In two appearances for Detroit, he struggled to a 7.71 ERA with three strikeouts across 2 1/3 innings pitched.
 On November 6, the Tigers declined their option on Urquidy, making him a free agent.

+Pittsburgh Pirates

+On February 12, 2026, Urquidy signed a one-year, $1.5 million contract with the Pittsburgh Pirates.
+He made five appearances for the Pirates, struggling to an 0–1 record and 8.53 ERA with six strikeouts and one save across 6 1/3 innings pitched.
+On April 17, Urquidy was optioned to the Triple–A Indianapolis Indians.
+Across 17 starts for the Indians, he compiled a 5–4 record and 3.66 ERA with 73 strikeouts across 83 2/3 innings pitched.
+Urquidy was designated for assignment by the Pirates on July 24.

+Chicago White Sox

+On July 27, 2026, the Pirates traded Urquidy to the Chicago White Sox in exchange for Felix Doroteo.
+He made six appearances (including one start) for the White Sox, compiling a 2–1 record and 4.37 ERA with 15 strikeouts across 22 2/3 innings pitched.
+Urquidy was designated for assignment by Chicago on September 15.

+Philadelphia Phillies

+On September 17, 2026, Urquidy was claimed off waivers by the Philadelphia Phillies.